-The Ministry of Education and Ministry of Labour also thanks the Public Services Health and Safety Association (PSHSA) for its contributions.
+The Ministry of Education and Ministry of Labour, Immigration, Training and Skills Development also thanks the Public Services Health and Safety Association (PSHSA) for its contributions.

 Everyone has the right to work and learn in a safe environment.
-In June 2017, the Ministry of Labour and the Ministry of Education committed to work with the stakeholders in the education sector, through the Provincial Working Group Health and Safety, to make workplace violence prevention a priority.
-The goal is to collaborate in shifting the culture in Ontario’s provincially publicly funded school boards to further enhance safe working and learning environments.
+In June 2017, the Ministry of Labour, Immigration, Training and Skills Development and the Ministry of Education committed to work with the stakeholders in the education sector, through the Provincial Working Group Health and Safety, to make workplace violence prevention a priority.
+The goal is to collaborate in shifting the culture in Ontario’s publicly funded school boards to further enhance safe working and learning environments.

 This document provides clear and concise information to help workplace parties in Ontario’s provincially publicly funded school boards to: